-Newt - Wikipedia More than 100 known species of newts are found in North America, Europe, North Africa and Asia Newts metamorphose through three distinct developmental life stages: aquatic larva, terrestrial juvenile (eft), and adult
+Newt - Wikipedia More than 100 known species of newts are found in North America, Europe, North Africa and Asia Newts metamorphose through three distinct developmental life stages: aquatic larvae, terrestrial juvenile (eft), and adult

 Newt - Facts, Habitat, Life Cycle, Adaptations and Pictures Newt Newts are a species of aquatic amphibians, belonging to the family of Salamndriedae and have been classified into the subfamily of Pleurodelinae They undergo three stages of metamorphosis during their life span and resemble to lizards in shape and size